aburayyanjeffry/github-action-ansible-demo/README.md

 ## 📝 Prerequisites

 - A remote Ubuntu Linux server with a known IP address or hostname.
-This IP or hostname will be referred to as `HOST` from here onward.
+This IP or hostname will be referred to as `TARGET_HOST` from here onward.
 - SSH access to the server (with a private key).
 - A GitHub repository.
 - A basic understanding of Ansible and GitHub Actions.